oxsecurity/megalinter/docs/descriptors/rst_rstcheck.md

  Usage: rstcheck [OPTIONS] FILES...

  CLI of rstcheck.
- Enabled features: ['Toml']
+ Enabled features: []
  Pass one ore more rst FILES to check.
 Can be files or directories if --recursive is passed too.
 Pass "-" if you want to read from stdin.

 ╭─ Options ────────────────────────────────────────────────────────────────────╮
 │ --config                         PATH   Config file to load.
-Can be a INI or │ │                                         TOML file or directory.
-If a         │ │                                         directory is passed it will be       │ │                                         searched for .rstcheck.cfg |         │ │                                         pyproject.toml | setup.cfg.
-If       │
+Can be a INI    │ │                                         file or directory.
+If a directory is │ │                                         passed it will be searched for       │ │                                         .rstcheck.cfg | setup.cfg.
+If 'NONE' │
-│                                         'NONE' is passed no config file is   │ │                                         loaded at all.                       │ │                                         [default: None]                      │
+│                                         is passed no config file is loaded   │ │                                         at all.                              │
+│                                         [default: None]                      │
 │ --warn-unknown-settings                 Log a WARNING for unknown settings   │ │                                         in config files.
 Can be hidden via   │